 History & Profile of the APIA

-APIA’s membership is predominantly involved in the high-pressure transmission of oil and gas however the Association also welcomes the membership of companies and individuals involved in the transmission of other products via pipeline, including water and slurry.
+APIA’s membership is predominantly involved in the high-pressure transmission of oil and gas, however, the Association also welcomes the membership of companies and individuals involved in the transmission of other products via pipelines, including water and slurry.

 APIA and its members have successfully managed tremendous growth in Australia’s transmission pipeline system, which has more than trebled from 9,000 km in 1989, to over 17,000 km in 2001, to over 33,000 km today.

 The APIA website, particularly the members-only section, is a vital tool, providing access to specialist industry information, including an online library.

 APIA’s Annual Convention and Exhibition is well-known and respected amongst energy industries in Australia and overseas.

 As well as a growing trade exhibition, the Convention boasts high-quality business sessions and a series of networking events for delegates and guests.

 APIA also provides information on, and promotes the interests of, the pipeline industry through public presentations, newspaper articles, media releases and editorial comment in The Australian Pipeliner and other publications, as well as a regular Chief Executive’s CENEWS report to members.

 Since 2006, the APIA Young Pipeliners Forum (YPF), with its national and state-based committees, has been providing educational opportunities for the younger generation of pipeliners.